-Question: If I gave a group of people radical control over my life and actions, would they connect with me more?
+If I gave a group of people radical control over my life and actions, would they connect with me more?
 Would they empathize?
-Or would they treat me and all those around me, like mere playthings?
+Or would they treat both me and everyone around me like mere playthings?

 Here’s how it works:

-- First you’ll have a chance to suggest things for me to do.
+First you’ll have a chance to suggest things for me to do.
 Then, you’ll have a chance to vote for which action I actually do.
-Finally, Gordy will tell me the winning action, and I’ll do it.
+Finally, he will tell me the winning action, and I’ll do it.
 Repeat.